-The owners of Hall-Mark Hatcheries was Frank H. Grove who lived with his wife Edith at Manzard House, Downham.
+The owner of Hall-Mark Hatcheries was Frank H. Grove, who lived with his wife, Edith, at Manzard House, Downham.
 Their son Brian was also involved with the company.

 Sexing the chicks was not an easy task, although some could be easily sexed by sight, due to the breed of chicken they came from.
 The Japanese had the technique of how to sex the chicks, and came to the hatchery to work and teach their skill.
-Only due to the war the Japanese were either interned to sent back to their country.
+Only owing to the war, the Japanese were either interned or sent back to their country.

 The hatchery closed on 21st July, 1965.
 The Hall-Mark Hatchery had been one of the top four hatcheries in the country, but fierce competition came from the large American breeding companies.